David8861/FlowViewer/README.md

 # Flow Viewer

-## A document viewer created to be quick and low profile.
+## A low profile document reader created to be quick.

 #### Flow Viewer is able to open and read documents, with easy to use functions like annotations.